 Before addressing the LDT for Green's functions, let us first give the definition of large deviation estimates (LDE): \begin{defn} Let $0<\rho_1<\rho_2<\rho_3<1$, $0<\gamma'<\gamma$ and $M\in\N$.
 We say ${H}(\sigma)$ satisfies the $(\rho_1,\rho_2,\rho_3, \gamma',M)$-LDE if there exists a set $\Sigma_M\subset \R$ with so that for $\sigma\notin \Sigma_M$ the following estimates hold: If $\Lambda\in(0,n)+ \mathcal{ER}_0(M)$ satisfies $|n|\leq 2M$, then

-where $j=(k,n), j'=(k',n')\in {\Lambda}$. \end{defn}
+{where $j=(k',n'), j'=(k'',n'')\in {\Lambda}$}. \end{defn}

-We will show in this section that the $(\rho_1,\rho_2,\rho_3, \gamma',N)$-LDE holds for all $N\gg1$, under certain non-resonant conditions on $\alpha, \theta_0, \omega$.
+We will show in this section that the $(\rho_1,\rho_2,\rho_3, \gamma',N)$-LDE hold for all $N\gg1$, under certain non-resonant conditions on $\alpha, \theta_0, \omega$.
 This leads to the LDT, Theorem~\ref{ldtthm} below.
 Since we treat $\omega$ as the $O(\delta)$ perturbation of $\omega^{(0)}$, the properties of $\omega^{(0)}$ become essential in the proof of LDT.
-So, in the following we first establish non-resonant properties of $\omega^{(0)}$.
-Then the proof of LDT will follow from a multiscale analysis (MSA) scheme in the spirit of \cite{BGS02}.
+So, in the following we first establish {non-resonant properties (cf. \eqref{spb}--\eqref{sublthm}) of $\omega^{(0)}$}.
+Then the proof of LDT will follow from a { multi-scale analysis} scheme in the spirit of \cite{BGS02}.